Lightstreamer/Lightstreamer-example-AdvStockList-client-android/README.md

 This project contains a full example of an Android application that employs the [Lightstreamer Android Client library](http://docs.lightstreamer.com/api/ls-android-client/latest/) to subscribe to real-time updates.

-An extended version, including support for GCM push notifications is also available: [Stock-List Demo with GCM Push Notifications - Android Client](https://github.com/Lightstreamer/Lightstreamer-example-MPNStockList-client-android)
+An extended version, including support for FCM push notifications is also available: [Stock-List Demo with FCM Push Notifications - Android Client](https://github.com/Lightstreamer/Lightstreamer-example-MPNStockList-client-android)

 ## Live Demo